ER Safe Narcotic Prescribing Practices

 - Fill a prescription for you if you have run out of pain medication.
 Please arrange refills with your primary or specialty prescribing provider.

-Why We Follow Safe Narcotic Prescribing Practices
+Why We Follow Safe Opioid Prescribing Practices

 When you visit our emergency room, we will make every attempt to relieve your suffering in a safe, empathetic way.
-It’s why we address acute pain (pain that occurs suddenly and goes away as you heal) with narcotic alternatives.
+It’s why we address acute pain (pain that occurs suddenly and goes away as you heal) with opioid alternatives.

 Chronic (long-lasting, ongoing) pain, on the other hand, is treated differently.
 We believe chronic pain is best managed with maximum consistency.
 Why?
 Because inconsistency can increase long-term pain.
-To reduce narcotic-related problems such as overdose, dependence or death, a single provider should prescribe narcotic drugs.
+To reduce opioid-related problems such as overdose, dependence or death, a single provider should prescribe narcotic drugs.
 Your primary care doctor or a specialist would be your ideal pain management partner.

 Our emergency room providers cannot fill that role.
 We do not manage chronic pain with narcotics in patients with frequent visits to our facility.
 We also do not prescribe dangerous or addictive medications on a recurrent basis.